Unified Framework for Quantum Code Embedding: Introduction

 \section{Introduction}

 The physical realization of a quantum computer is generally plagued by problems such as decoherence and systematic errors in realizing quantum gates.
 Quantum error correction (QEC) aims to resolve this issue by utilizing multiple physical qubits in the representation of a single logical qubit.
 Stabilizer codes are of particular interest in QEC due to their simple construction using only parity checks, i.e., tensor products of Pauli operators over qubits.
-Codes that involve a small number of physical qubits $n$, e.g., the 9-bit Shor code and the 7-bit Steane code, have been shown to encode a single logical qubit protected against any single (physical) qubit error, and thus can be utilized in fault-tolerant quantum computing by concatenating codes \cite{shor1996fault,knill1996concatenated,knill1996threshold}.
+Codes that involve a small number of physical qubits, e.g., the 9-bit Shor code and the 7-bit Steane code, have been shown to encode a single logical qubit protected against any single qubit error, and thus can be utilized in fault-tolerant quantum computing by concatenating codes \cite{aharonov1997fault,shor1996fault,knill1996concatenated,knill1996threshold}.

-Alternatively, one may seek stabilizer codes with an asymptotically large \textit{code distance} $d$ -- measure for error protection -- while the parity checks remain \textit{geometrically local}, the defining feature of low density parity check (LDPC) codes.
-An important subclass of LDPC codes is \textit{topological codes}, since their error-correcting capability stems from the topology of the underlying manifold.
-The seminal 2D toric code \cite{kitaev2003fault,dennis2002topological,raussendorf2007fault}, for instance, is constructed on a discretized 2D torus $\dT^2_L \equiv \dZ^2/(L\dZ^2)$ with qubits placed on edges of the lattice.
-The existence of non-contractible loops on the torus then guarantees that the code distance scales as $d\sim L$ while the number of physical qubits scales $n \sim L^{2}$.
-The toric code, however, is far from optimal in scaling, as it encodes only a constant number of logical qubits $k\sim 1$.
-Only recently has there been a significant breakthrough in finding \textit{good} LDPC codes -- those for which the code parameters $k,d$ scale linearly in $n$ in the large $n$ limit \cite{panteleev2022asymptotically,leverrier2022quantum,dinur2023good}.
+Alternatively, codes that involve a large number of qubits can be fault-tolerant without further manipulation provided that they possess low-density parity checks (LDPC) \cite{gottesman2013fault,kovalev2012fault}.
+Specifically, the \textit{local} structure of LDPC codes guarantees that if the error rate is $O(1)$-small so that error clusters do not percolate, then the disconnected error clusters can be corrected.
+An important subclass of LDPC codes is \textit{topological} codes, since their error-correcting capability stems from the topology of the underlying manifold.
+The seminal 2D toric code \cite{kitaev2003fault,dennis2002topological,raussendorf2007fault}, for instance, is constructed on a discretized torus with $n$ qubits placed on edges of the lattice.
+The existence of non-contractible loops on the torus then guarantees that the code distance scales as $d=\Theta(\sqrt{n})$.
+The toric code, however, is far from optimal, as it encodes only a constant number of logical qubits $k=\Theta(1)$.
+Only recently has there been a significant breakthrough in finding \textit{good} LDPC codes -- those for which the code parameters $k,d$ scale linearly in $n$ \cite{panteleev2022asymptotically,leverrier2022quantum,dinur2023good}.